Twechar: Redevelopment

 The reopening of the Forth & Clyde Canal, in May 2001, brought with it great opportunities for the development of Twechar, which lies close to the canal's half-way point.

 Currently the village is undergoing a regeneration, EDC and private enterprise have put forward proposals to build approximately 200+ new houses, older housing stock in the "National Coal Board" scheme will be demolished from late 2007 onwards if the plan goes ahead.

 Newer small business units have also been built in the small enterprise park opposite the war memorial, and an application for new housing has been raised with the council for new housing next to Kelvin View (November 2009).

 As of February 2012, residents have been moving into their new homes at the new Kelvin View housing site near the top end of Davison Crescent, the tenants seem very happy with their new homes.

 Various new walkways have also been made, in and around the village and the glen.

-The local leisure centre has undergone an expensive renovation and has been re-titled " The Twechar healthy living and enterprise centre."
-There is also a pharmacy run by M & D Green Dispensing Chemists Ltd. Negotiations to obtain a GP have been ongoing for some time.
+The local leisure centre has undergone an extensive renovation and has been re-titled the "Twechar Healthy Living and Enterprise Centre."
+Negotiations to obtain a GP have been ongoing for some time.